Spicy roasted buffalo cauliflower paired with fresh spinach, chickpeas, grain of your choosing and topped with a drizzle of cashew cream sauce.

 - 1 cup water

 - 1 cup Frank's Red Hot Sauce

-- 2 cups raw cashews, soaked for at least 1 hour (or pour boiled water over them and let sit 5-10 minutes)
+- 2 cups raw cashews, soaked in hot water for at least 5 minutes

 - 1 1/2 cups water